Duduk

-The duduk (/duːˈduːk/ doo-DOOK; դուդուկ /hy/) or tsiranapogh (ծիրանափող, meaning "apricot-made wind instrument"), is a double reed woodwind instrument made of apricot wood originating from Armenia.
-Variations of the Armenian duduk appear throughout the Caucasus, the Balkans, and the Middle East, including Bulgaria, Azerbaijan, Georgia, Turkey, and Iran.
-Duduk, Balaban, and Mey are almost identical, except for historical and geographical differences.
+The Armenian duduk (/duːˈduːk/ doo-DOOK; դուդուկ /hy/) or Tsiranapogh (ծիրանափող, meaning "apricot-made wind instrument"), is a double reed woodwind instrument made of apricot wood originating from Armenia.
+Variations of the Armenian duduk appear throughout the Caucasus, the Balkans, and the Middle East.
+The duduk, balaban and mey are almost identical, except for historical and geographical differences.

 It is commonly played in pairs: while the first player plays the melody, the second plays a steady drone called dum, and the sound of the two instruments together creates a richer, more haunting sound.
 The unflattened reed and cylindrical body produce a sound closer to the English horn than the oboe or bassoon.
 Unlike other double reed instruments like the oboe or shawm, the duduk has a very large reed proportional to its size.

 UNESCO proclaimed the Armenian duduk and its music as a Masterpiece of the Intangible Heritage of Humanity in 2005 and inscribed it in 2008.
-Duduk music has been used in a number of films, most notably in The Russia House and Gladiator.
+Duduk music has been used in a number of Hollywood films.